Learn how to smoke a beef brisket on a Pit Boss pellet grill following our detailed instructions and recipe below!

 - 1 tablespoon Black pepper

 - 1 tablespoon Onion powder

 Prepare the Brisket

-- Trim any excess hard pieces of fat from the exterior of the brisket, leaving about 1/4 inch thickness on the fat cap.
+- Trim any excess hard pieces of fat from the meat side of the brisket, as well as any fat along the edges.

-- Score the fat cap to allow more fat to render out and the rub to penetrate.
+- Trim the fat cap to allow more fat to render out to about ¼ inch of thickness.

 Apply the Rub

-- Apply a thin layer of cooking oil to the entire exterior of the brisket.
+- Apply a thin layer of Worcestershire Sauce to the entire exterior of the brisket.

 - Mix the rub ingredients well and apply generously to the entire exterior.

-- Wrap in plastic wrap and place in the refrigerator for up to 2-3 hours while you prepare the grill to allow the injection and the exterior rub to penetrate the meat.
+- Wrap in plastic wrap and place in the refrigerator for up to 2-3 hours while you prepare the smoker to allow the rub to penetrate the meat.